 By having a verified account with us, you can easily buy Bitcoin using your New Zealand Dollars - as easily as any other online purchase!

-And if you already have some cryptocurrency and you wish to exchange it for New Zealand Dollars we do that too.
+And if you already have some cryptocurrency and you wish to sell (exchange) it for New Zealand Dollars we do that too.
 Continue reading to find out how!

 What should you consider before buying Bitcoin in New Zealand?

 If you've made it this far, then you probably have a rough idea of what Bitcoin is.
-There's plenty of information on our FAQ page and blog pages if you're still trying to figure Bitcoin out.
-Assuming that you've now done your homework and want to get the ball rolling, here is a simple "how-to" guide written for the New Zealand market.
+There's plenty of information on our FAQ page and blog pages if you're still trying to figure Bitcoin and blockchain tech out.
+Assuming that you've now done your homework and want to get the ball rolling, here is a simple "how-to" guide written specifically for the New Zealand market.

 Step-by-Step Guide on How to Buy Bitcoin in New Zealand:

-The reason we verify the identity of everyone we transact with is to help prevent online fraud occurring and to meet our obligations under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
+The reason we verify the identity of everyone we transact with is to help prevent online fraud occurring and to meet our obligations under the Anti Money Laundering and Countering Financing of Terrorism Act (AML/CFT) 2009.
 All financial service providers in New Zealand have to follow this act and cryptocurrency providers are no exception.

-We also need to prove that whoever is ordering from us is paying from a bank account in their name and that the funds aren't coming from an illegitimate source.
+We also need to prove that whoever is ordering from us is paying from a bank account in their name and that the funds aren't coming from an illegitimate source or a third-party.

-As for the actual verification process, we have a video walkthrough at the bottom of the application pages for you to refer to should you get stuck.
+As for the actual verification process itself, we have published a walkthrough guide in our Knowledge Base for you to refer to should you get stuck.

 2. Set up your Wallet

 The next thing to organise is a wallet to store your Bitcoin and other cryptocurrencies.
-The best wallet for your needs will depend on which currencies you want to use, what device you want to use, and if you're prepared to pay for a wallet or not.
+The best one for your needs will depend on which currencies you want to use, what device you want to use, and if you're prepared to pay for a wallet or not.
+We have a whole page dedicated to helping you understand how wallets work and how to choose one here.

 3. Buy Bitcoin in New Zealand

-- You'll need to wait until you've been notified that you've been verified before placing an order.
+- You'll need to wait until you've been notified that you've been granted a verified account before placing an order.

-- To buy Bitcoin, log into the site, navigate to the Bitcoin product page, and enter the amount of Bitcoin that you want to buy.
+- To buy Bitcoin, log into the site, navigate to either the Bitcoin product page or our All Coins page.
+Here, you enter the amount of Bitcoin that you want to buy.
 You can enter the amount in either New Zealand Dollars (NZD - fiat currency) or a specific amount denominated in Bitcoin (BTC - cryptocurrency).

 - After submitting your order you can pay via POLi.
-Alternatively, our bank details and the reference number for your order will be displayed on-screen.
-Please make sure you read it thoroughly and that you only use the reference details provided.
-With a bank transfer, please make sure you press the button confirming you have paid your order.
+Alternatively, our bank details and the reference number for your order will be displayed on-screen for you to make a manual bank transfer.
+Please make sure you read the details thoroughly and that you only use the reference details provided.
+With a bank transfer, please make sure you come back to our site and press the button confirming you have paid your order.

-**Top tip: Payment by POLi is the fastest option as we receive instant confirmation of funds, and can usually process orders within the hour.
-With a bank deposit, we need to wait for the bank processing times (currently the next business day with our bank).
+- **Top tip** Payment by POLi is the fastest option as we receive near-instant confirmation of the funds leaving your bank account, and can usually process orders well within the hour.
+With a manual bank deposit, we need to wait for the bank processing times.

 - Done!
 You are now the proud hodler of BTC.